lytics/cloudstorage/README.md

 # Cloudstorage Introduction:
 Is an abstraction layer for distributed filesystems like Google's Cloud Storage or Amazon's S3.
-In addition it also supports mocking remote storage with the local files.
+In addition it also supports mocking remote storage with local files.
 Lytics is currently using this framework in production for abstracting access to Google Cloud Storage.

 Note: S3 isn't implemented yet, but is on it's way.